Screening for Diabetes Mellitus in the U.S. Population Using Neural Network Models and Complex Survey Designs: NHANES diabetes case study

-In our investigation, we considered various factors such as age (treated as both a categorical and continuous variable), race, gender, cancer or diabetes diagnosis (categorical variables), blood pressure, combined grip strength measure, body mass index (BMI), and biochemical biomarkers, including cholesterol and triglycerides (treated as continuous variables).
+Key variables considered in our study include age (categorical and continuous), race, gender, diagnoses of cancer or diabetes (categorical variables), blood pressure, grip strength, body mass index (BMI), and biochemical biomarkers such as cholesterol and triglycerides (continuous variables).

-The race variable was encoded as follows: 1=Mexican American; 2=Other Hispanic; 3=Non-Hispanic white; 4=Non-Hispanic black; 5=Non-Hispanic Asian; and 6=Other Race, encompassing multi-racial categories.
-A comprehensive listing of the variables employed in our models is provided in Table \ref{tab:describ}.
+Race categories were encoded as: 1 = Mexican American; 2 = Other Hispanic; 3 = Non-Hispanic white; 4 = Non-Hispanic black; 5 = Non-Hispanic Asian; 6 = Other Race, including multi-racial.
+Table \ref{tab:describ} summarizes these variables.

-\subsection{Diabetes Definition}
+\subsection{Diabetes definition}

-In our analysis involving 5011 patients, each weighted with their respective survey weights \(w_i\) (\(i=1,\dots,N=5011\)), we define the diagnostic status of diabetes as binary, denoting "1" for the presence of diabetes and "0" for the absence of diabetes.
+Our analysis involved 5011 participants, each assigned survey weights $w_i$ ($i=1,\dots,n=5011$).
+Diabetes status was defined as binary, with "1" indicating diabetes presence and "0" its absence.

-The diagnostic criteria for Type 2 Diabetes, as specified by the American Diabetes Association (ADA), are as follows \cite{american20202}: